+People may experience occasional, brief episodes of paresthesia during sleep without realising it.
 Often, a person’s position is the cause.
 For example, the arm may fall asleep because a person is lying in a way that puts pressure on a nerve in the limb.

 The following medical conditions can also cause paresthesia in the arms:

 Damage to nerves in the arm can cause localized feelings of numbness, tingling, or burning.
 The medical term for damage to nerves outside of the brain and spinal cord is

 Many factors can cause nerve damage that results in a sensation of numbness in the arms, hands, legs, or feet.